rupeshtr78/codebase-rag/README.md

-# Chat with your Codebase using LangChain and OpenAI's GPT-4
+# Chat with your Codebase
 This read me is generated using LangChain and OpenAI's GPT-4 model.

 ```bash